cookerlyk/snake/README.md

 snake runs into its tail.

-By default, the game allows the snake to pass through the walls, to enable the other game mode where hitting a wall results in a game over, simply comment out line 58 in the snake_game.py file and un-comment line 57 in that same file.
+By default, the game allows the snake to pass through the walls, to enable the other game mode where hitting a wall results in a game over, simply change the PASS_THROUGH_WALLS variable to False on line 29 of snake_game.py

 Written and tested on Mac OS El Capitan.